How to Prepare for your Appeal

 At any time before a decision is made, you can request that the Tribunal dismiss your appeal.
 If this happens the Tribunal will not make a decision about your appeal.
 To make this request, you need to fill out the Consent to Dismiss Appeal form and forward it to the Tribunal.
 The Tribunal will then forward the form to the Ministry for its consent to the request.

 After Your Hearing

-The Tribunal decision is final; however, you can file a petition in the BC Supreme Court asking a judge to review it.
-This is called a judicial review.
-Generally this must be done within 60 days of the Tribunal's decision.
+1. Judicial Review - you can file a petition in the B.C.
+Supreme Court asking a judge to review the decision.

 2. Complaint to the Tribunal - you can call or write to the Tribunal Chair.